 He was so huge, so ugly, I just knew nobody would give him a home.
 So, I named him Broderick Crawford and took home this mixed breed mutt of a Mastiff crossed with a St. Benard.

 It was February, and I took him out for walks in the freezing cold.
 (Freezing to me, not to him.)
-I saw my friends’ faces laughing through my windows when they watched him dig his powerful claws and kpws into the ice and pull me down the smooth, slick street in front of my house like a snow skier, on ice.
+I saw my friends’ faces laughing through my windows when they watched him dig his powerful claws and paws into the ice and pull me down the smooth, slick street in front of my house like a snow skier, on ice.

-So Angie’s question of our getting an african serval struck within me not a note, not a chord, but a symphony.
+So Angie’s question of our getting an African serval struck within me not a note, not a chord, but a symphony.

 I never considered another mountain lion after Angie and I were married.
-I could handle one if it had one of its one-second-long violent bite/claw/wrestle cat attacks where it goes nuts for a second, runs off, comes back up to you and licks you a few seconds later.
+I could handle one if it had one of its one-second-long violent bite/claw/wrestle cat attacks where it goes nuts for a second, runs off, comes back up to you, and licks you a few seconds later.

 Six months later we flew about 1,000 miles north, selected Snarf from his litter of three brothers and our newlywed couple drove our little “preemie” home.
 His eyes weren’t open, and his huge ears were folded over and down.
-And he sported a wonderful big bushy Afro hair do between his ears.
+And he sported a wonderful big bushy Afro hairdo between his ears.

 My history with “exotic” animals

 I had bred pet wolves for ten years.
-We subsidized the costs of running our national champion registered Texas Longhorn cattle operation by breeding one litter of wolf cubs each year and selling selling them.
+We subsidized the costs of running our national champion registered Texas Longhorn cattle operation by breeding one litter of wolf cubs each year and selling them.
 One guy was so excited to obtain a real McKenzie Valley wolf he brought me an extra case of beer as an unrequested vig on the deal.

 Later, friends were visiting the ranch one weekend and asked, “So what do you think is next for you?”
-I had horses, cattle, wolves, dogs, land, huge home, wonderful marriage, exotic cars…
+I had horses, cattle, wolves, dogs, land, a huge home, wonderful marriage, exotic cars…